 I am a senior lecture in economics and finance and the PhD programme coordinator for the Economics and Finance department.
 My main research areas are Fintech, digital currency, digital economy, monetary policy and financial future.
-I have a particular interest in central bank digital currency and fintech in developing countries (see my recent Asian Development Bank paper).
+I have a particular interest in central bank digital currency and fintech in developing countries.

 I have a PhD in Economics from Durham University and a MLitt in Finance from the University of St Andrews.